 When I was a little girl, we had a lot of cookouts.
 Someone was always building a fire and cooking something over open flames.

-- Slit the banana open to form a boat.
+- Slit a banana, peel attached, open from end to end to form a boat.

 - Stuff the opening with chocolate chips and marshmallows.